BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     F-->H
 ```

-You want to remove the electronic version of your Recovery Seed, but then immediately make sure your SSKR shares are valid.
+You want to remove the electronic version of your Recovery Seed from Gordian Seed Tool, but then immediately make sure your SSKR shares are valid.

 1. [  ] Delete the Seed in Gordian Seed Tool by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
 1. [  ] Scan in Your SSKR